Sustainable Living » Reduce Your Carbon Footprint » Guide to Solar Energy

 There are many ways to go green with solar energy.
 The number of options and types of program can be confusing.
 The River Forest Sustainability Commission has developed the below table to help you navigate the various existing solar programs.
 Residents can also sign up to receive a free Guide to Solar from the Illinois Citizens Utility Board here

-Rooftop Solar Community Solar Green Electric Aggregation
+Rooftop Solar Community Solar Municial Electric Aggregation

 • Panels installed on your roof (or ground mounted in your yard).